Blendify/blender-manual/blender_docs/manual/render/post_process/cm_and_exposure.rst

 with these two settings:

 View as Render
-   Display the image datablock (not only renders) with view transform, exposure, gamma, RGB curves applied.
+   Display the image data-block (not only renders) with view transform, exposure, gamma, RGB curves applied.
    Useful for viewing rendered frames in linear OpenEXR files the same as when rendering them directly.
 Save as Render
    Option in the image save operator to apply the view transform, exposure, gamma, RGB curves.